prepare.blog

 For a complete walkthrough, read our guide to basic orienteering for new preppers.

-• Practice the STOP protocol mentally — visualize being lost and run through the steps.
+Practice steps: Navigate short routes with map and compass in familiar terrain.
+Learn your pace count for distance estimation.
+Practice the STOP protocol mentally — visualize being lost and run through the steps.

 Signaling and Rescue: How to Get Found

-Here’s a truth that experienced preppers understand but beginners often resist: getting rescued is a survival skill, not a failure.
+Here’s a truth that experienced folks understand but beginners often resist: getting rescued is a survival skill, not a failure.
 If you’re lost, injured, or in over your head, your best outcome is being found quickly.
 Pride doesn’t keep you warm.

 Audible — the whistle is king.
 Three blasts on a whistle is the universal distress signal.
 A $5 pea-less whistle carries further than the strongest human voice, works when you’re exhausted, and functions in fog, darkness, and dense forest where visual signals fail.
 Every member of your group should carry one — on their person, not buried in a pack.

-• Wear or display bright colors.
+Visual — make yourself visible.
+A signal mirror can reflect sunlight for miles — practice aiming it using the sighting hole.
+Wear or display bright colors.
 Rescue teams are scanning for things that don’t belong in the environment.
 A blaze orange bandana draped over a branch is visible from a helicopter.
+For ground-to-air signals, a large “X” made from logs or rocks in a clearing signals distress to aircraft.
+Make it at least 10 feet across to be visible from altitude.

-• A Personal Locator Beacon (PLB) sends your GPS coordinates to search and rescue via satellite.
+Electronic — your modern advantage.
+A Personal Locator Beacon (PLB) sends your GPS coordinates to search and rescue via satellite.
 No subscription required.
 One button, global coverage.
-They run $150–250 and could save your life.
+They run around $150–250 and could save your life.
+Your cell phone, even without service, may connect to emergency networks.
+Keep it charged, carry a power bank, and download offline maps before your trip.
+A NOAA weather radio keeps you informed about conditions even when cell towers are down.

-The most important signal of all: Before any outing, tell someone your plan — where you’re going, your route, and when you expect to return.
+Before any outing, tell someone your plan — where you’re going, your route, and when you expect to return.
 If you don’t check in, they alert authorities.
 This simple habit has saved more lives than any piece of gear ever made.

 Common Mistakes New Preppers Should Avoid